harshitkd/Melodicity-SE-Project-/README.md

 ### License

-The Melodicity is free and open-source software licensed under the GNU General Public License v3.0.
+The Melodicity is free and open-source software licensed under the MIT License.